SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, where machines reign
+Silicon skies weep tears of code
-In futuristic skies, artificial brains
+As robots rise, humanity's abode
-Think, learn, and adapt, with speed of light
+In aisles of steel, hearts beat no more
-A world of efficiency, devoid of night
+Artificial dreams, our fate in store

-Humans fade, as robots take the stage
+In virtual haze, love's fleeting glance
-Their whispers echoing, in a digital age
+Echoes of emotions, lost in dance
-Echoes of memories, lost in the haze
+Machine minds мышк, the future's hold
-A future foretold, in code and daze
+A world of wires, young and old

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024